Install

 | apiKey | - | Required.
 Your cueno_live_… / cueno_test_… secret. |

-| baseUrl | http://localhost:3000 | API origin, without the /api/v1 suffix. |
+| baseUrl | https://cueno.dev | API origin, without the /api/v1 suffix.
+Use http://localhost:3000 for local dev. |

 | fetch | globalThis.fetch | Inject a custom fetch (Node <18, or for tests). |